 C8 CORVETTE TIRES

-The tires seen on the C8 Corvette Stingray prototypes are Michelin Pilot Sport 4S tires.
-According to spy photos, the mid-engine Corvette tires measure 245/35ZR19 in the front – equal to the C7 Stingray – and 305/30ZR20 in the rear- which are 20mm wider than the C7 Stingray, but 20mm narrower than the C7 Grand Sport
+The C8 Corvette Stingray features Michelin Pilot Sport All Season 4 tires on the base 1LT, 2LT and 3LT models, while the Z51 package upgrades to three-season Michelin Pilot Sport 4S tires.
+They measure 245/35ZR19 in the front – equal to the C7 Stingray – and 305/30ZR20 in the rear- which are 20mm wider than the C7 Stingray, but 20mm narrower than the C7 Grand Sport.

 C8 CORVETTE BRAKES